eyecatchup/SEOstats/README.md

 #### Use SEOstats without composer

-If composer is no option for you, you can still just download the [`SEOstats.zip`](https://github.com/eyecatchup/SEOstats/archive/master.zip) file and extract it.
+If composer is no option for you, you can still just download the [`SEOstats.zip`](https://github.com/eyecatchup/SEOstats/archive/master.zip) file of the current master branch (version 2.5.2) and extract it.
 However, currently [there is an issues with autoloading](https://github.com/eyecatchup/SEOstats/issues/49) and you need to follow the instructions in the comments in the example files in order to use SEOstats (or download zip for the development version of SEOstats (2.5.3) [here](https://github.com/eyecatchup/SEOstats/archive/dev-253.zip)).

 ## Usage